qdm12/youtube-dl-docker/readme.md

         - Note that the files will be output to `mydownloads` (see [script.sh](https://github.com/qdm12/youtube-dl-docker/blob/master/script.sh))
 1. Make sure you have [Docker](https://docs.docker.com/install/) installed
 1. Obtaining the Docker image
-    - Option 1 of 2: Docker Hub Registry
-        - Simply go to [Running](#Running) the container
+    - Option 1 of 2: Automated download from Docker Hub Registry, simply go to [Running](#Running) the container
     - Option 2 of 2: Build the image
         1. Download the repository files or `git clone` them
         1. With a terminal, go in the directory where the *Dockerfile* is located